 We all know that Rioja is famous for its exceptionally high-quality wine, but once you step inside the boundaries of Rioja you will discover that Rioja and its towns and its people all live for, and by, wine production.
 Wine has been produced here since Roman times and has continued uninterrupted since that era, leaving an incredible number of ancient wine-growing areas and traditional wineries to visit in its path.
 Alongside the beautiful old wineries that have been in the area for centuries, there is also new wave of architecturally daring wineries that stand out against the ancient landscapes, such as Marques de Riscal.
 Whether you would like to visit Rioja wineries on a self-guided Rioja Winery Pass trip and take your time to explore the area, or enjoy an exclusive 1 day tour of Rioja with a senior wine guide, we have something for you.

-A self-driven itinerary that includes visits in English and wine tasting at 2 great wineries in Rioja.
-4 to 6 wines tasted.
-This Rioja Winery Pass is the simplest way to book your winery visits in Rioja and taste highly-rated Rioja wines.
-Great value for money to ensure you will have visit some of the “must see” wineries Simply select it and you will receive your itinerary for the day. … Read More
+A self-driven itinerary that incudes a guided visit (in English) at Marques de Riscal and wine tasting at a family onwed winery.
+5 wines tasted.
+This Rioja Winery Pass is the simplest way to book your winery visits in Rioja and taste.
+Great value for money to ensure you will have visit some of the “must see” wineries Simply select it and you will receive your itinerary for the day.
+NO TRANSPORTATION INCLUDED … Read More

 Calle Laurel in Logroño is famous for being a fantastic local street full of traditional Riojan tapas bars, or we should say ´pincho´ (or ´pintxo´) bars, the northern term for tapas.
 Hailing from the Spanish verb ´pinchar´, to pierce, pinchos traditionally come with a topping fixed to a piece of bread with a cocktail stick.
 However, the term ´pincho´ can also more recently refer to alternative small plates, which are termed tapas dishes in more southern areas of Spain, such as a small plate of paella.